Attorneys Want Names of Oakland Officers Who Botched Sex Inquiries

 Henderson ordered city officials into court a week after the Swanson Report was released last month.
 He questioned their ability to reform the department under the Riders agreement, in light of the report’s “very troubling conclusions.”

-The Riders scandal, Delphine Allen et al. v.
-City of Oakland, involved four veteran officers who allegedly kidnapped and beat people and planted evidence, abuses which the police department viewed with lackadaisical eyes.
-Under the 2003 settlement, the city paid nearly $11 million to 119 victims and the court appointed a monitor for the police department.
+The Riders scandal, which culminated in the civil rights lawsuit Delphine Allen et al. v.
+City of Oakland, involved four veteran officers who allegedly beat and robbed residents and planted evidence while they patrolled an impoverished neighborhood in West Oakland.
+Under the 2003 settlement, the city paid nearly $11 million to 119 victims and the court appointed a monitor to oversee reforms within the police department.

 The Riders agreement was supposed to last five years with no more than one additional two-year extension.
 But Henderson extended it several times after Oakland police failed to comply with the reforms, which included reducing officer-involved shootings and racially motivated traffic stops.